-- (4) The carrier will disclose on its Web site, in a convenient and prominent location, a complete and comprehensive summary of all of the carrier's own baggage rules, including information concerning: - (a) The maximum weight and dimensions of passenger bags, if applicable, both checked and unchecked; - (b) The number of checked and unchecked passenger bags that can be transported and the applicable charges; - (c) Excess and oversized baggage charges; - (d) Charges related to check in, collection and delivery of checked baggage;
+- d) The carrier will disclose on its Web site, in a convenient and prominent location, a complete and comprehensive summary of all of the carrier's own baggage rules, including information concerning: - 1.
+The maximum weight and dimensions of passenger bags, if applicable, both checked and unchecked; - 2.
+The number of checked and unchecked passenger bags that can be transported and the applicable charges; - Excess and oversized baggage charges;

-- (e) Acceptance of and charges related to special items, e.g. surf boards, pets, bicycles; - (f) Baggage provisions related to prohibited or unacceptable items, including embargoes; - (g) Terms or conditions that would alter or impact the baggage allowances and charges applicable to passengers (e.g. frequent flyer status, early check in, pre-purchasing baggage allowances with a particular credit card); and, - (h) Other rules governing treatment of baggage at stopover points, including passengers subject to special baggage allowances or charges.
+- 4. Charges related to check in, collection and delivery of checked baggage; - 5.
+Acceptance of and charges related to special items, e.g. surf boards, pets, bicycles; - 6.
+Baggage provisions related to prohibited or unacceptable items, including embargoes; - 7.
+Terms or conditions that would alter or impact the baggage allowances and charges applicable to passengers (e.g. frequent flyer status, early check in, pre-purchasing baggage allowances with a particular credit card); and, - 8.
+Other rules governing treatment of baggage at stopover points, including passengers subject to special baggage allowances or charges.